ROSbot 2 PRO - quick start

 - 3x 18650 Li-Ion rechargeable batteries

-- universal charger with power adapter
+- a universal charger with power adapter

 - charging cable